electrode-io/electrode-native/docs/cli/cauldron/update/jsapiimpls.md

 `<jsapiimpls..>`

-* One or more package path to JS API implementations(s) (delimited by spaces) to update in a target native application version in the Cauldron.
+* One or more package path to JS API implementation(s) (delimited by spaces) to update in a target native application version in the Cauldron.
 * The following types of JS API Implementation paths are not supported by this command :
-  - File path (ex `file://Users/foo/JsApiImpl`)
+  - File path (ex `file://etc/js-api-impl`)
-  - Git path missing branch/tag or commit sha (ex: `https://github.com/foo/JsApiImpl.git`)
+  - Git path missing branch/tag or commit sha (ex: `https://github.com/username/js-api-impl.git`)
-  - Registry path missing version (ex: `JsApiImpl`)
+  - Registry path missing version (ex: `js-api-impl`)
-  - Registry path using a version range (ex: `JsApiImpl@^1.0.0`)
+  - Registry path using a version range (ex: `js-api-impl@^1.0.0`)

 **Options**